wilg/swizzler/README.md

   - This will look at the files in your folder and try to guess which ones are which, and repack them into a Unity mask map
 - Ensure the materials were auto-selected correctly and make any changes
 - The .swizzlerpbr asset will contain an HDRP material, mask map, and a terrain layer inside it, which can be used normally like any other asset
+  - If you would like to customize the material, simply create a material variant of the imported asset.

 ## Install